donkirkby/chess-kit/raw_rules/new_rules.md

 These games are in early development or playtesting.
 The rules might get more filled out or change based on feedback from players.

+## Telepathy Chess
+I like the idea of two players working together, and trying to predict what their partner will do.
+You can decide how much talking to allow.
+Definitely none before your move, but it can be more fun to discuss what you thought your partner would do after they move and before your opponents move.

+### Equipment
+A standard chess set, plus the following for each team:

+* 3 checkers or coins
+* a piece of paper
+* a pencil

+### Setup
+Place two white pawns and two black pawns in a bag, box, or cupped hands so the other players can't see them.
+Have each player draw a pawn without looking to decide which two will play white and which two will play black.
+Teams can then decide which player will predict first and which will move first.

+Set up the chess pieces in the standard start position, and place 6 checkers or coins next to the board.

+On each team's piece of paper, write three boxes, then write "P" in one box and "N" in another.
+Leave the third box empty for now.

+### Play
+Players take turns being the mover and the predictor, handing the paper back and forth to keep track of who will write down a prediction next turn.

+On your team's turn, the predictor will fill in an empty box by writing a letter that identifies a type of chess piece:

+* (P)awn
+* k(N)ight
+* (B)ishop
+* (R)ook
+* (Q)ueen
+* (K)ing

+Keep the paper hidden so the mover can't see what you've written.
+Before you write down your prediction, you may show them what letters were still written from previous turns.
+You can't have the same letter in two boxes.

+As well as writing a letter, write a dot next to one of the letters to mark which piece type you think your partner is most likely to move.
+It doesn't have to be the letter you just wrote.

+When you're finished place the paper face down to show that you're ready.

+Then the mover makes any legal chess move.

+The predictor flips the paper to show what they predicted.
+If the mover moved one of the written piece types, erase that letter.
+If it was the letter with a dot, take one of the checkers and place it in front of your team.
+Otherwise, erase the dot.

+If your team ever has three checkers, you may place them next to the board and erase an extra letter from your paper.

+If you end your turn with no empty boxes, you must remove one of your pieces from the board.
+You may discuss with your partner which piece to remove.
+Then erase a letter from one of the boxes.

+### Winning the Game
+As in regular chess, put the opponent's king in checkmate to win the game.

 ## Split-Brain Chess
 This is another chess game for four players, this time more chaotic than Crowded House.
 The players each have to contribute half the move, but it gets messy when